olgikrolik/olgikrolik/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on my 3rd personal project written in Swift using UIKit (to be updated soon)
+- 🔭 I’m currently working on my 3rd personal project written in Swift using UIKit - chat "Talk" (to be updated soon)
 - 🔭 I'm also working on creating my own app for the App Store with a more experienced iOS developer.
 More information will be available soon.
 - 🌱 I’m currently learning for the role of Junior iOS developer - if you have heard of any open vacancies for an internship or junior position, let me know!
 - 📫 How to reach me: olgi.krolikowska@gmail.com